yfzhang114/yfZhang114.github.io/_pages/about.md

 # 🔥 News
+- *2024.09* 🎉🎉 [MME-RealWorld](https://arxiv.org/abs/2406.08487) [[Project Page]](https://mme-realworld.github.io/) has been released. which contains 13K high-quality images, annotated by 32 volunteers, resulting in 29K question-answer pairs that cover 43 subtasks across 5 real-world scenarios.
+As far as we know, MME-RealWorld is the largest manually annotated benchmark to date, featuring the highest resolution and a targeted focus on real-world applications.
 - *2024.06* 🎉🎉 [Beyond LLaVA-HD: Diving into High-Resolution Large Multimodal Models](https://arxiv.org/abs/2406.08487) [[Code]](https://github.com/yfzhang114/SliME) has been released.
 - *2024.03* 🎉🎉 two of our papers considering [In-context-learning](https://arxiv.org/abs/2312.04021) and [symbolic reasoning](https://arxiv.org/abs/2212.08686) have been accepted by NAACL 2024!
 - *2023.12* 🎉🎉 I will be contributing as a reviewer for IEEE TIP, International Journal of Computer Vision (IJCV), CVPR 2024, and NAACL 2024.